 The most iconic movie scene involving an ugly Christmas sweater belongs to “Bridget Jones’s Diary”, a charming comedy that puts a modern twist on Jane Austen’s “Pride and Prejudice.”
 Bridget Jones, played by Renee Zellweger, is visiting her family for the holidays where her mom has planned to set her up with a childhood friend Mark Darcy, played by Colin Firth.
 His ugly green Christmas sweater featuring a massive reindeer complete with fuzzy pompoms and googly eyes acts as a juxtaposition of his pride and questionable fashion sense.
 During an embarrassing encounter with the refined lawyer, Darcy’s disrespectful behavior towards Bridget creates an unforgettable introduction for the character and their subsequent will-they-or-won’t-they relationship.

-Other notable Christmas sweaters in movies also include “The Santa Clause” series, “How The Grinch Stole Christmas,” “Surviving Christmas,” and “Fred Claus.”
+Other notable Christmas sweaters in movies verified include “The Santa Clause” series, “How The Grinch Stole Christmas,” “Surviving Christmas,” and “Fred Claus.”

 Additionally, celebrities join the holiday fun by wearing an ugly Christmas sweater on a talk show or social media.
 From singer Carrie Underwood to actor Matt Damon, an ugly Christmas sweater is a quirky way for a famous figure to highlight their sense of humor.
 Their influence with fans adds to the sweater’s ongoing legacy.